orkhasnat/Foxs-Tale/README.md

 ## Features
-- Realistic Physics: The physics of the game is implemented to provide players with a smooth and responsive gameplay experience, challenging their reflexes and providing an adrenaline rush that makes the game more immersive.
+- **Realistic Physics**: The physics of the game is implemented to provide players with a smooth and responsive gameplay experience, challenging their reflexes and providing an adrenaline rush that makes the game more immersive.
 - **New Challenges**
     As your score increases, new challenges appear to make the game more difficult and interesting.
     - Moving Platforms: These platforms move both horizontally and vertically.